mrobith95/mr-mt5-arima/README.md

 5. Enter the name of downloaded file in `train data name` column, same row as matched symbol/timeframe, in `Pair Table` sheet.
 6. Redo step 2 - 5 for other symbol/timeframe rows on `Pair Table` sheet.
 7. Run `repair_history_data.py`, either by double-click the file or run it via your IDE (python's IDLE / VScode)

+### ARIMA fitting using `train_new_model.py`
+Just run `train_new_model.py` to fit an ARIMA models for each symbol/timeframe pair specified in `Pair Table` sheet.
+You would receive 2 copies of `.pkl` file containing fitted ARIMA model for each symbol/timeframe pairs, 1 for forecasting and 1 for your archive.

+### Use fitted models for forecasting
+Run `core-arima-pretrain.py` to use your fitted models for forecasting.
+New forecast would appear in the terminal each time a new candle show up.

+Here's how to read the output...

+### Online ARIMA fitting
+You can also fit an ARIMA model each time a new candle show up by running `core-arima-pretrain.py` instead.
+The way it's forecast shown is similar with `core-arima-pretrain.py`, but it is slower due to parameter tuning.

 ## Disclaimer
 The forecast generated from this project are for informational purposes only and should not be considered financial advice.